Trey Mancini: Chicago Cubs

 On January 20, 2023, Mancini signed a two-year, $14 million contract with the Chicago Cubs.
 Before the signing, he had agreed to play for the Italy national baseball team in the 2023 World Baseball Classic.
 However, after signing, he withdrew from the WBC.
 Mancini batted .234 with 4 home runs and 28 RBI in 79 games for the Cubs before he was designated for assignment on August 1.
 He was officially released by the Cubs the next day.

 Cincinnati Reds

 On August 23, 2023, Mancini signed a minor league contract with the Cincinnati Reds organization.
 Mancini hit .316 with two home runs in five games with the Triple–A Louisville Bats before he was released on August 30.

 Miami Marlins

 On January 24, 2024, Mancini signed a minor league contract with the Miami Marlins organization.
 On March 23, he opted out of his contract and became a free agent.

 Arizona Diamondbacks

 On February 7, 2025, Mancini signed a minor league contract with the Arizona Diamondbacks.
 In 74 appearances for the Triple-A Reno Aces, he batted .308/.373/.522 with 16 home runs, 62 RBI, and two stolen bases.
 Mancini triggered the opt-out clause in his contract and was released by the Diamondbacks on July 1.

+Los Angeles Angels

+On January 26, 2026, Mancini signed a minor league contract with the Los Angeles Angels.
+He began the 2026 season with the Triple-A Salt Lake Bees, hitting .273/.377/.464 with six home runs, 29 RBI, and three stolen bases.
+The Angels promoted Mancini to the major leagues on June 8.
+In five appearances for Los Angeles, he went 4-for-13 (.308) with four RBI and one triple.
+Mancini was designated for assignment by the Angels on June 17.
+He cleared waivers and was sent outright to Triple-A Salt Lake on June 21.
+However, Mancini rejected the assignment and elected free agency the following day.

+On August 18, 2026, Mancini announced his retirement from professional baseball.
+On September 19, Mancini signed a one-day contract to retire as a member of the Baltimore Orioles.